Sexual Decision Making

 - making the lining of the uterus thin

-- slowing down the egg in the fallopian tube
+- slowing the egg as it moves through the fallopian tube

 - sometimes stopping an egg from being released